adelsam/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+Training data was recorded by my driving around the track in the simulator.
+To begin, I drove carefully around the track and then added additional images from difficult portions of the track and recovery from incorrect vehicle/track alignment.
+I manually edited the csv driving log file, comparing recording steering angles and images to assemble my final set of training data, including data taken from multiple different recorded sessions.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+My approach was to incrementally improve both my training data set and my model until the model could successfully drive itself around the first track.

+I first started with the LeNet-5 network and training data from a single lap around the track.
+I found that the LeNet network did a reasonable job of training on the data, but that the combined error when testing it was too high and the vehicle would eventually fall off of the edge of the track.
+I then moved on to using the more sophisticated model from Nvidia.

+I began with the model taken from the article with the count of the neurons in the final fully-connected/Dense layers being 1164, 100, 50, 1.
+I found by experimentation that having 50 neurons in the second-to-last layer (model.py, line 65), made the car steer back and forth in the lane a lot.
+By reducing the count of neurons in that layer to 10, I observed smoother driving in the simulator.

+My car was still not able to make it completely around the track, so I began by recording additional training images for sections of the track that the model was struggling with.
+Normally, this might contribute to "over-fitting," but in this case the goal was to achive Behavior Cloning, so I thought that providing more examples of my driving was acceptable.

+In addition to center-lane driving through difficult sections, I recorded a series of recoveries, where the vehicle would begin by facing towards one side of the lane or the other and then I would record the steering angles required to bring it back into the center of the lane.
+This helped my model drive around the track tremendously.

+I also added another complete forward and backwards lap to round out the training data set.

+Once I had added all of those images, I had 7,406 frames of training data.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 58-67) consisted of a convolution neural network adapted from Nvidia.
+I found that once I had a larger test data set I was able to increase the number of neurons in the second-to-last layer from 10 to 14 and that resulted in slightly more searching, but overall more accurate driving from the model.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded one lap on track one using center lane driving.
+Here is an example image of center lane driving.

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Based on comments from other students on the forums, I deleted portions of my first lap that were straight to reduce straight bias in my model.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped the center image and steering angle to help prevent the left bias from driving around the mostly-circular track.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I also added the images from the left and right cameras with an slight adjustment to the steering angle.
+This helps the model learn how to recover when it is off center in the lane.

+I eventually added training images from driving around track one backwards, but I left the data flipping augmentation in because it had the nice side effect of having the model train on an equal number of center-camera images as side-camera images.
+I like this because for the simulation, the model is only fed center camera images, so I want to be able to predict steering angle primarily from this perspective.
+I could have also dropped 50% of the side-camera images.

+I used the shuffle and validation_split parameters of Keras model's fit function to randomly shuffle the images used for training and reserve 20% of the data for validation.
+Using a separate test and validation set is another way to help prevent overfitting int he model.

+When I was training on my local computer, I used the Keras EarlyStopping callback to stop training when the rate of improvement in the validation loss began to decrease.
+I found that the loss started to flatten out very quickly, usually after 2 or 3 Epocs.
+Eventually I moved to training the model on AWS and I removed this callback and just trained for 10 epocs.